-SMALL GAME SPECIES BAG LIMIT SEASON DATES NOTES AND EX CEPTIONS Bobcat None Statewide: Sept.
+SMALL GAME SPECIES BAG LIMIT SEASON DATES NOTES AND EXCEPTIONS Bobcat None Statewide: Sept.
 1 - Mar.
 15 Sealing of pelt required.
+Submission of lower jaw required for sealing.
 Bobcat may not be hunted with dogs.
-Pelt Sealing Requirements: Successful hunters/trappers must contact a WDFW office for pelt sealing and submit the associ- ated harvest report to the department by April 20, 2023.
+Pelt Sealing Requirements: Successful hunters/trappers must contact a WDFW office for pelt sealing and submit the associated harvest report to the department by April 20, 2025.
 The bobcat hide must not be frozen so a seal may be attached.
+Submission of the dried lower jaw is required at the time of pelt sealing in order to receive your pelt seal.
 No one may possess an open WDFW bobcat seal unless it has been cut by a licensed taxidermist or fur dealer who has received and invoiced the pelt for processing.
 It is unlawful to hunt bobcat with dogs.
-Night hunting for bobcat is prohibited in GMUs that fall within the lynx management zones identified by the department (see information below).
+Night hunting for bobcat is prohibited in the following GMUs: 101, 105, 108, 111, 113, 117, 203, 204, 215, 218, 224, 231, 233, 242-247, 250, 426, and 450.
 Fox None Statewide: Sept.
 1 - Mar.
 15 CLOSED within the exterior boundaries of the Mt.
-Baker-Snoqualmie, Okanogan, Wenatchee, and Gifford Pinchot National Fore Raccoon None Statewide: Sept.
+Baker-Snoqualmie, Okanogan, Wenatchee, and Gifford Pinchot National Forests.
+Raccoon None Statewide: Sept.
 1 - Mar.
-15 Dogs may be used to hunt raccoon, EXCEPT it is unlawful to hunt wi dates established for modern firearm deer and elk general seasons Coyote None Year round.
+15 Dogs may be used to hunt raccoon, EXCEPT it is unlawful to hunt with dogs during the months of October or November during the dates established for modern firearm deer and elk general seasons in eastern and western Washington.
+Coyote None Year round.
 Coyote may not be hunted with dogs.
-A small game or big game hu nting license is required.
-Beaver, badger, weasels, marten, mink, muskrat, and river otter r, muskrat, and May only be taken by trapping with a trapping license during the trapping season (Nov.
+A small game or big game hunting license is required.
+Beaver, badger, weasels, marten, mink, muskrat, and river otter x, muskrat, and May only be taken by trapping with a trapping license during the trapping season (Nov.
 1 - Mar.
 31).
-Trappers must contact a WDFW office for pelt sealing of river otter and submit all harvest reports to the Department by April 20, 2023.
-See Trapping Regulations at wdfw.wa.gov/hunting/regulations/trapping SPECIES AREA SEASON DATES DAILY BAG LIMIT POSSESSION LIMIT Cottontail & Snowshoe Hare Statewide Sept.
+Trappers must contact a WDFW office for pelt sealing of river otter and submit all harvest reports to the Department by April 20, 2025.
+See Trapping Regulations at wdfw.wa.gov/hunting/regulations/trapping

+SPECIES AREA SEASON DATES DAILY BAG LIMIT POSSESSION LIMIT Cottontail & Snowshoe Hare Statewide Sept.
 1 - Mar.
-15 5 mixed bag 15 mixed bag

-Jackrabbit, Pygmy Close Rabbit, Lynx & Fisher
+15 5 mixed bag 15 mixed bag Jackrabbit, Pygmy Rabbit, Lynx & Fisher Closed Statew ide